 Homebuyers who qualified for conventional loans had an average FICO credit score of 763 in 2012, according to Ellie Mae.

-The average FICO score for homeowners who refinanced through a conventional loan fell from 748 at the end of 2012 to 730 at the end of 2017.
-In December 2018, it was just 732.
+The average FICO score for homeowners who refinanced through a conventional loan was 748 at the end of 2012.
+In February 2019, it was just 735.

 FHA loans clearly helped borrowers with too much debt and lower credit scores.